 - While water-resistant is the ability to keep water from entering the device to some degree.
 So, smartphones and smartwatches are only water-resistant, they can’t survive in water indefinitely.

-- For example in the case of iPhone X, the phone is rated IP67 and so it can survive submersion in water (rating 7) for brief periods but it can’t survive a jet of water (5 and 6) subjected at it.
+- For example in the case of the iPhone X, the phone is rated IP67 and so it can survive submersion in water (rating 7) for brief periods but it can’t survive a jet of water (5 and 6) subjected to it.

 Apple doesn’t recommend taking the phone underwater, or into a shower even though it should survive.
 Damage from liquids is not covered under the warranty provided by Apple.